liquity/dev/README.md

 If you make changes to a different package under `packages`, it is recommended to rebuild the entire project with `yarn prepare` in the root directory of the repo.
 This makes sure that a change in one package doesn't break another.

+To stop the dev-frontend running in this mode, bring up the terminal in which you've started the command and press Ctrl+C.

 #### Start dev-frontend in demo mode

 This will automatically start the local blockchain, so you need to make sure that's not already running before you run the following command.